tagohd/mono/Outline.md

 - James tells Luke that he is THE CHOSEN ONE or some bullshit.

 ### 1.1.3 Refusal of the Call
 - It's not that Luke doesn't want to be THE CHOSEN ONE.
 He wants to save Sam, of course.
 But is he really the right person for the job?
 He's only 16.
 He was terrified when Edna attacked.
 And he doesn't know magic.
+(Well, won't know unless he tries...)
 	- I'm kinda worried that this could be at odds with Luke's defining personality traits: being an idiot and being in love with Sam.
 I guess we need to make sure that we frame it more as a matter of self-doubt.

 ### 1.1.4 Meeting with the Mentor
 - James reluctantly agrees to teach Luke the magic he needs to know.
 He'll also send Case along with him.
-- Luke reluctantly agrees to be taught.
+- Luke agrees to be taught.

 ### 1.1.5 Crossing the First Threshold
 - Luke returns home to tell [[The Mothers Campbell|his moms]] he is leaving to save Sam.
 They are, quite reasonably, not very enthusiastic about this, largely for the same reasons as Luke.
-	- Luke's like, "I'm not happy about this, either, but I have to do it.
-I'm THE CHOSEN ONE."
+	- Luke's like, "I was surprised about this, too, but I must have what it takes since I'm THE CHOSEN ONE."
 	- One of his mothers (probably [[Elizabeth Campbell|Elizabeth]], since she's supposed to be the smart one) asks if he's sure James is right about him being THE CHOSEN ONE.
 	- Case assures her that James is himself a powerful wizard and probably knows what he's talking about.
 (Case is there because he drove Luke home from Plata.)
 - Luke's mothers relent and decide to let him go.
 They know he would go anyway.
 They give him some supplies to get him ready for his journey.